Aromatherapy books recommended resources

 Quick Start to using Essential Oils

 by Deanna Russell: This little gem was created by yours truly, initially written as a textbook for an online aromatherapy course, Aromatherapy Foundational Concepts.
 This book outlines everything that I wish I had known when I was getting started with essential oils.
 The layout of this book makes getting information quickly a cinch.
-Stay tuned for other formats soon to become available.
 Recommended reading (of course!)

 by Valerie Worwood.
 She is another prolific aromatherapy author and I have a few of her books too.
 I find there is some content overlap between the books, but overall they provide a good resource.
 Much of her individual book information is included in this one volume.
 What I like about this book is that she has a section on using essential oils in the garden and for pest control.
 This book is a good resource.

 I suggest getting the following books if you are a professional using essential oils, or a very advanced and keen user.

 by Len Price with Shirley Price: This book is a little goldmine for people who want detailed information on carrier oils.
 It contains all the commonly used carrier oils, but also has many oils profiled that are not yet readily accessible in some parts of the world.
 Since this volume is a little more costly, there are probably other books I would get first.

 However, if you are a massage therapist, this book would be more at the top of the list for recommended reading.

 Recommended for: Massage therapists and skin care professionals.